Call us now

 • How much compensation for losing a limb or digit is possible?

 The amount of compensation you receive following an amputation is dependent on several factors and individual circumstances as such, we can't give a definite amount.
-However, the claim for amputation compensation will consider the impact your injury has had on your ability to work and any loss of earnings, rehabilitation and medical expenses, adaptations required to your home life, and any additional care and support your need for specialist aids and equipment.
+However, the claim for amputation compensation will consider the impact your injury has had on your ability to work and any loss of earnings, rehabilitation and medical expenses, adaptations required to your home life, and any additional care and support you need for specialist aids and equipment.

 Government help and benefits following amputation accidents

 Central and local government help and benefits are available to amputees.
 These can include Personal Independence Payments to help with your additional needs, a disabled blue badge for parking and possibly carer's allowance if someone is needed to provide additional care.
-Social Services may help fund any modifications needed to the home and you may also qualify for housing benefits and council tax support.
+Social Services may help fund any modifications needed to the home, and you may also qualify for housing benefits and council tax support.

 In general, government support is either means-tested, based on your current income and savings, or based on your National Insurance contributions and an assessment of the level of your disability.